Phala-Network/phala-wiki-next/content/en-us/general/applications/reward-calculation.md

 - *UserDelegation* is the delegation amount of a Delegator in the StakePool

-Vaults act as the same role as delegators when Vaults delegate to StakePool.
-But Vault owner will charge an additional commission for the management of funds.
+Vaults act in the same role as delegators when Vaults delegate to StakePool.
+But the Vault owner will charge an additional commission for the management of funds.
 Click to learn more about [Vault commission](https://wiki.phala.network/en-us/general/applications/vault/).

 ## Vault's APY